The Cornhill Sydney course trains people to preach and teach the Bible in a way that is faithful, relevant and engaging.

 - Students also learn to evaluate their own talks, and the talks of others.

-It is a two-year course, with four eight-week terms each year.
+It is a two-year part-time course.
+There are normally four eight-week terms each year.
+We run the course in two cohorts:

 This is an indicative list of the subjects you will study each year at Cornhill Sydney.